Date of Publishing: February 4, 2020

 Oregon is the only state in the country with a statewide fair workweek law.
 Enshrined in Senate Bill 828 in 2017, Oregon’s Fair Work Week Act went into effect in June 2018.

 The law was written to add more stability to the volatile scheduling process of restaurant employees.
-The 200,000+ restaurant employees in Oregon are no strangers to long hours and last-minute shift changes, and the Fair Work Week Act offers many of them the chance at a healthier work-life balance.
+The almost 200,000 hospitality employees in Oregon are no strangers to long hours and last-minute shift changes, and this Fair Work Week Act offers many of them the chance at a healthier work-life balance.

-- Employees must be given their schedules at least seven days in advance.
+• Employees must be given their schedules at least 14 days in advance.

-- “Clopens” are a no-go, since employees are entitled to a 10-hour rest period between shifts.
+• “Clopens” are a no-go, since employees must receive a 10-hour rest period between shifts.

-- New employees are entitled to a “good faith” estimate of their hours on or before their starting date.
+• New employees must receive a “good faith” estimate of their hours on or before their starting date.

 Using Technology to Help You Stay Compliant

 Oregon’s strict restaurant labor laws can seem like a lot to deal with, but keep in mind that they’re in place to protect your workers, and ultimately, your business.
-Not only do these laws ensure employees more financial security and a healthier work-life balance, they also increase your workers’ productivity, which has direct ramifications on how they perform on the job.
+Not only do these laws give employees more financial security and a healthier work-life balance, they also increase your workers’ productivity, which has a direct impact on how they perform on the job.

 But knowing that doesn’t diminish the reality: complying with these laws takes work, effort, and process.
 That’s where technology comes in to save the day.